faheempatel/practicing-data-structures/readme.md

 # Data Structures
-Nothing to see here... just practicing data structures, TypeScript and testing.
+Nothing to see here... just practicing data structures and learning how to use TypeScript.